End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Introduction

 \section{Introduction}

-Multi-human pose estimation from a single image, the task of predicting the body part locations for each individual, is an important computer vision problem.
-Pose estimation has wide ranging applications from measuring behavior in health care and biology to virtual reality and human-computer interactions~\cite{Poppe2007surveypose, chen2020monocular,mathis2020primer, uchida2021biomechanics}.
+Multi-instance pose estimation from a single image, the task of predicting the body part locations for each individual, is an important computer vision problem.
+It has wide ranging applications from measuring behavior in health care and biology to virtual reality and human-computer interactions~\cite{Poppe2007surveypose, mathis2018deeplabcut, chen2020monocular, mathis2020primer,uchida2021biomechanics}.

 Multi-human pose estimation can be thought of as a hierarchical set prediction task.
-An algorithm needs to predict the bodyparts of all individuals and group them correctly into humans.
+An algorithm needs to predict the bodyparts of all individuals and group them correctly into humans, i.e., it needs to predict a set of (bodypart) sets (per individual).
 Due to the complexity of this process, current methods {\it consist of multiple steps and are not end-to-end trainable}.
 Fundamentally, top-down and bottom-up methods are the major approaches.
-Top-down methods first predict the location (bounding boxes) of all individuals based on an object detection algorithm and then predict the location of all the bodyparts per cropped individual with a separate network~\cite{xiao2018simple, sun2019deep,zhang2020distribution,yang2020transpose}.
-Bottom-up methods first predict all the bodyparts, and then group them into individuals~\cite{cao2017realtime,insafutdinov2017cvpr, papandreou2017towards, newell2017associative, kreiss2019pifpaf, nie2019single, cheng2020higherhrnet, kreiss2021openpifpaf}.
-However, both approaches require either post-processing or two different networks.
+Top-down methods first predict the location (bounding boxes) of all individuals based on an object detection algorithm and then predict the location of all the bodyparts per cropped individual with a separate network~\cite{xiao2018simple, sun2019deep,zhang2020distribution,yang2020transpose} -- thus one needs $n+1$ network evaluations per image with $n$ individual (detections).
+Bottom-up methods first predict all the bodyparts, and then group them into individuals with various techniques~\cite{cao2017realtime,insafutdinov2017arttrack, papandreou2017towards, newell2017associative, kreiss2019pifpaf, nie2019single, cheng2020higherhrnet, kreiss2021openpifpaf}.
+Hence, both approaches require either two different networks or complex post-processing.
 This motivates the search for end-to-end solutions.